sroehling/MailShredder/MailCleanerTests/ManualTesting.md

 Connect to a real account.
 The number and variety of messages will provide a good (albeit not scientific) test case.

+A good way to populate the messages in the real account is to:

+1. Generate the messages using the integration test server
+2. Connect the Apple Mail client to both the integration test account and the Gmail account.
+3. Select the messages in the test account, right-click and copy them to the "All Mail" folder of the real account.

 ### GMAIL-T04: Move to Trash

 Setup the account to both move the message to [Gmail]/Trash,